Project Manager vs Product Manager: What’s the difference?

 Understanding the market, customers and competitors

-One of the biggest tasks of a product manager is keeping their ears close to the ground for the slightest changes that can give them a new opportunity.
-Product managers focus largely on gaining market value through satisfying customers, so knowing what is in the market and how customers are reacting to them is key.
-One key task is to build user stories that give an in-depth understanding of how people interact and engage with the organisation’s products.
+A product manager’s biggest responsibility is jumping on any new opportunities to improve or produce a product.
+Product managers focus on gaining market value through satisfying customers.
+Therefore, knowing what is in the market and how customers are reacting to these products is key.
+One key task is to build user stories that provide managers an insightful understanding of how people interact and engage with the organisation’s products.
 This specific responsibility requires a lot of research and analysis skills to gather the right information.

 Developing product visions

-Based on all the research and know-how of the market, product managers are tasked with creating the overarching vision of the proposed product.
-A vision paints an idea of the exact goals the product solvess, its potential future customers and what it aims to achieve.
+Based on all the research and know-how of the market, product managers create the overarching vision of the proposed product.
+A vision paints an idea of the exact goals the product solves, its potential future customers and what it aims to achieve.

 Creating product strategy or product roadmaps

 You’ve got the research, you’ve got the vision – now you need to plan to make it a reality.
-Product managers are in charge of building the strategy or roadmap that outlines the processes needed to get the product up and running.
-Though many different teams may have their input during the roadmapping process, ultimately product managers are the ones guiding the process.
+Product managers are in charge of building the strategy of how they’ll get the product up and running.
+Different teams may collaborate with the product manager during this roadmapping process.

 Monitoring, maintaining and updating products

 Product managers don’t stop at just making a product, they have to keep it going.
-With the nature of a product being open ended, this means product managers have to actively and consistently come back to their products, monitor their progress and make sure necessary maintenance and updates are made to ensure the most value is gained from the product.
+As the nature of a product is open, product managers actively and consistently review their products.
+This includes monitoring the product’s progress, and make necessary maintenance and updates to ensure the organisation gains the most value from the product.

 Project Manager vs Product Manager Skills

-One of the big reasons why these two roles get jumbled together is because of the skill sets they require.
+One of the big reasons why a project manager and product manager get jumbled together is the overlap in their skill sets.
 Though there are distinct differences in their roles and responsibilities, many skills do overlap as well.
 We’ll go through the similarities and differences between project and product manager skill sets.

 Shared Skills